 For $Q<Q_c$ the scalar perturbation experiences oscillation.
 The behavior of the real part of QN frequencies with the increase of the charge is shown in Fig.\ref{fig3}, where results obtained from Horowitz-Hubeny and characteristic integration methods are presented.

 It is apparent that the different numerical methods have very good agreement.
 We found indeed the minimum of $\omega_R$ at a certain value of charge, $Q_e=0.366Q_{max}$ from the Horowitz-Hubeny method and $Q_e=0.3645Q_{max}$ from the characteristic method.
 This result confirms that observed in \cite{Berti-03}.
 After the minima of $\omega_R$, $\omega_R$ increases with $Q$ a bit, but not as much as described in \cite{Berti-03}.
-Starting from $Q_c$, the NOM starts to donimate.
-The real part of the frequency of the perturbation vanishes and will not reach a local maxima at $Q=0.474Q_{max}$ as got in \cite{Berti-03}.
+Starting from $Q_c$, the NOM starts to dominate.
+The real part of the frequency of the perturbation vanishes and will not reach a local maxima at $Q=0.474Q_{max}$ as obtained in \cite{Berti-03}.

 Now let us turn to discuss the imaginary part of the QN frequencies.
 Our two numerical methods give consistent results.
 From Fig.\ref{fig4}, we found before $Q_e$ where $\omega_R$ has minima, $\vert \omega_I\vert$ monotonically increases with charge.
 This result agrees to that obtained in \cite{Wang-00,Berti-03}.
 However, there is no change of sign of the second derivative of $\omega_I(Q/Q_{max})$ as observed in \cite{Berti-03}. $\vert \omega_I\vert$ reaches its maxima at the same value of the charge $Q_e$ as $\omega_R$ arrives at its minima.
 For $Q<Q_e$, our previous statement is still valid, ``If we perturb a RNAdS black hole with high charge, the surrounding geometry will not `ring' as much and long as that of the black hole with small charge.'' \cite{Wang-00,Wang-01}.
 For $Q>Q_e$, Fig.4 tells us that $\vert \omega_I\vert$ decreases with the increase of charge until $Q=Q_{max}$.
-The turning point of $\omega_I$ appears at not so big value of $Q$ is different from the rough argument in \cite{Wang-01}.
+The turning point of $\omega_I$ appears at a value of $Q$ that is not very big, and it is different from the rough argument in \cite{Wang-01}.